lapinek/platform-scripting/README.AM.md

 In this Node.js tool, you can process and output logs with a custom function.
 This is demonstrated in [one of the examples](https://github.com/lapinek/fidc-logs/blob/main/tail.idm-core.js#L40-L58) included in the repository.

 Yet another option is making changes in the main module, [tail.js](https://github.com/lapinek/fidc-logs/blob/main/tail.js).
 This way, commonly used logs processing techniques could be shared between different, source-specific callers, and your further efforts _could_ be limited to providing additional configuration options.
-Such approach has been implemented in [this repository](https://github.com/vscheuber/fidc-debug-tools), which also maintains a list of the Identity Cloud log categories that could be used for filtering out some unwanted log "noise".
+Such an approach has been implemented in [this repository](https://github.com/vscheuber/fidc-debug-tools), which also maintains a list of the Identity Cloud log categories that could be used for filtering out some unwanted log "noise".

 > The Node.js JavaScript referenced above was inspired by a Ruby script, courtesy of Beau Croteau and Volker Scheuber:
 >